 Personally, I don't mind much, although I know many would disagree.

 Feel free to leave a comment with your opinion!

 © 2011 Kofantom

-Rachel Koski Nielsen from Pennsylvania, now farming in Minnesota on July 21, 2014:
+Rachel Koski Nielsen from from PA, now homesteading in MN on July 21, 2014:

 Oh my!
 They are weirdos.
 Another example of selective breeding taking advantage of an otherwise undesirable trait.
 I like how the photo shows them running around outside, when you know they're probably getting sunburned.
 I'll stick with my feathery chickens!